smartcontractkit/chainlink-local/DOCUMENTATION.md

 - Run `npm i && forge install` to install dependencies.
 - Run `npx hardhat test` to run Hardhat tests.
 - Run `forge test` to run Foundry tests.

+### Contributing

+Contributions are welcome, feel free to raise issues and/or open pull requests.

+Thank you!